 - Cannabis is illegal in Venezuela, even for medicinal uses.

 - Small amounts of substances are considered personal use and receive no legal penalties, but users must attend rehabilitation.
+Personal amounts are no more than 2 g of cocaine and 20 g of cannabis.

 - There are no proposals to modify drug-related legislation at the moment.